 Beyond the appearance of your teeth, you may want to consider visiting us if you have persistent jaw pain or trouble chewing or speaking.
 These may be signs that your bite is not properly aligned and orthodontic treatment may be able to help.

 Wire and bracket braces are the most common and the most traditional method of correcting your bite.
-Your orthodontist will bond the brackets to your teeth and connect them with wires.
+Your dentist will bond the brackets to your teeth and connect them with wires.
 Each month, they will tighten the wire to bring your teeth into alignment.

 These are clear plastic trays that are molded from an impression of your teeth.
 During the treatment process, you will receive a tighter tray every six weeks on average.
 You must wear the aligner for the majority of the day and night, except when you are eating, brushing, or flossing.